 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses BIO4260 and BIO9260 have common admission.
+The courses BIO4260 and BIO9260 have joint admission.
+There is a total of 20 seats in these two courses.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.

 2. Other PhD students and visiting PhD students.

 3. Students with admission to single courses on master’s level and exchange students